paola-g/fc_reproducibility/python/readme.md

   <ul>
   <li> zscore: Convert each voxel’s time course to z-score (remove mean, divide by std)
   <li> pcSigCh: Convert each voxel’s time course to % signal change (remove mean, divide by mean, multiply by 100)
-  <li> demean: Subtract mean from each voxel's time course
   </ul>
 <li> Pre-whitening (True or False)
 <li>Spatial Smoothing